 And while the federal government support for Medicaid may be going away, the requirements for schools to meet the needs of students are not.
 Under the Individuals with Disabilities Education Act (IDEA), schools are obligated to provide medically-necessary services to students with disabilities.
 For the 1 in 5 students with learning and attention issues, cuts to Medicaid mean further strained resources for getting the help they need to succeed in the classroom.

 Because it is the law that these schools continue to provide services for students who need them, schools will be forced to find funding somewhere else.
 Currently, Medicaid is funded by a federal-state cost sharing model, but the proposed bill would shift much of the financial burden to the states, with one of two outcomes: funds will have to be reallocated from general education programs in order to cover the extra cost, or states will be forced to raise taxes.
 Diverting funds from other sources in schools does not prioritize the success of all students—instead it forces schools to prioritize one group over the other.

 You can help prevent these harmful cuts

 A cap on federal investment to the Medicaid program will have devastating impact on all students, no matter where they live, their abilities or what their socio-economic status is.
 Our schools serve a diverse population of students with diverse needs, and Medicaid is an important component of making sure we are meeting the needs of all students and setting them up for success.

-Right now, the Senate is discussing the AHCA and working to pass its own version of healthcare reform.
-It’s important that they hear from you on how important Medicaid is to our students and schools.
+Right now, the Senate is preparing to vote on the BCRA.
+Before it’s too late, they need to hear from you about how important Medicaid is to our students and schools.
 Take action now to let them know that your priority is to ensure all students – regardless of their income or level of need – have access to important health screenings and healthcare professionals in schools.